kate-eisen/kate-eisen.github.io/updates.md

 <strong>October 2018 <br> <br> <br> <br></strong></td>

 <td  width="90%" style="padding-bottom:10px;">
 The first publication from my dissertation is out in an issue at <i>Journal of Evolutionary Biology</i>.
 This study uses data from species co-occurrence mapping and a greenhouse common garden to address whether <i>Clarkia</i> communities are shaped by ecological sorting and character displacement.
-The full text is available [here](https://doi.org/10.1111/jeb.13365). <br> <br>
+The full text is available <a href="https://doi.org/10.1111/jeb.13365">here</a> . <br> <br>

   I published a digest in <i>Evolution</i> about a recent paper that uses an experimental evolution approach to explore how generalized pollination evolves.
-You can check it out [here](https://doi.org/10.1111/evo.13638).
+You can check it out <a href="https://doi.org/10.1111/evo.13638">here</a>.

  </td>